Happy-Mr-Jason/Node.Js-Study/02_npm/README.md

  ```
  ### Update Packages
  You can share 'package.json' to your team.
- copy this file to other members source's root. and run below.
+ copy this file to other members source's root. and run as below.
  ```
  npm install
  ```